rebase-energy/awesome-energy-models/README.md

 **Note**: Some things that are out of scope for this page include: IoT/connectivity projects, web/data scrapers, visualization tools and data models/ontologies.

+## How to Contribute?

+1) Add a model to list
+2) Update categorization and links

 ## Energy Model Categorization
 The energy models are categorized according to several characteristics: code type, problem type,